VRHIKKY/VketCloudSDK_Documents/docs/FAQ/VRChatAnimationForVKC.en.md

 ## Issue

 The animation shader material "FX/FlareSC" for VRChat is not compatible with VketCloud.
 To reproduce the effect using shaders supported by VketCloud, a series of steps is required.

 ![VRChatAnimationForVKC](img/VRChatAnimationForVKC_1.jpg)

 ![VRChatAnimationForVKC](img/VRChatAnimationForVKC_2.jpg)

 On the left, the top part shows a cyan display, but when the object is implemented as is, the cyan display disappears.
 The cyan display rotates continuously.

 !!! info "Environment"
-    SDK Version: 4.1.1
+    SDK Version: 4.1.1 <br>
-    OS: Windows 10
+    OS: Windows 10 <br>
-    Unity: 2019.4.31.f1
+    Unity: 2019.4.31.f1 <br>
     Browser: Google Chrome

 # Procedure
 ## ① Download GIMP
 The images used in FlareSC have black set as the transparent color.
 Download GIMP from [窓の杜](https://forest.watch.impress.co.jp/library/software/gimp/) and set black as the transparent color.